sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 ## Using the component in your projects

-Just copy the `side-menu` folder (inculding the html, ts and scss files) in your project.
+Just copy the `side-menu-content` folder (inculding the html, ts and scss files) in your project.
 Then include the `SideMenuContentComponent` in the `declarations` array from your `@NgModule`.

 ## Items structure